29

 nano /etc/apt/preferences.d/proposed-updates

-And the text added to it:
+And added the text to it:

-# Configure apt to allow selective installs of packages from proposed
+#Configure apt to allow selective installs of packages from proposed

 Package: *